treasure-data/omnibus-td-agent/td-agent-on-windows.md

 There is no mention about this in the document of Omnibus, but WiX Toolset is required by Omnibus when creating MSI.

 Download [WiX Toolset](http://wixtoolset.org/releases/) and install it.
+If you use Windows Server 2012 R2, use version 3.10.
+3.11 doesn't work on Window Server 2012 by .NET version mismatch.

 It seems that the installer does not set `PATH` environment variable.
 Therefore, you have to set `PATH` to `%WIX%\bin`.